eclipse-hono/hono/adapters/rest-vertx/readme.md

 ## Run using Docker Compose

-In most cases it makes sense to start all of Hono's components in one shot using Docker Compose.
+In most cases it is much easier to start all of Hono's components in one shot using Docker Compose.
-See the `Examples` module for details.
-The `Examples` module also contains an example service definition file that you can use as a starting point for your own configuration.
+See the `example` module for details.
+The `example` module also contains an example service definition file that you can use as a starting point for your own configuration.

 # HTTP API